-A pig detects and estimates the size of defects in a pipeline.
+A pig detects and measures defects in a pipeline.
 The pipeline owner receives a list of these defects, and - for metal loss defects - a simple listing of defect location, depth, length and width.
 All these measurements will have a tolerance attached to them, and a confidence factor: for example a pig company may quote defect depth as '+/15% wall thickness (wt), 80% of the time'.
-This is the pig company's estimate of how accurate their pig will measure depth, and how often they will be within these limits, Figure $1^{(1)}$ .
+This is the pig company's estimate of how accurate their pig will measure depth, and how often they will be within these limits, Figure 1(1).